Social Event Policy

-- Red Square and Davidson Park reservations must have prior approval from Student Affairs.
-Please contact Sarah Walker (firstname.lastname@example.org / 540-458-8405) for approval.
+- Red Square and Davidson Park space reservations must be reserved through 25Live.
+Please contact Sarah Walker (firstname.lastname@example.org / 540-458-8405) with any questions.
 Note: For Red Square reservations, preference will be given first to the Chapters living on the square and then to other Greek organizations.

 GUIDELINES & PROCEDURES